 From the earliest point possible there has been excellent open communication between DLUHC and civil society and NGO groups.
 This has included ministerial engagement and close working relationships between senior civil servants and NGOS through the governments HFU Core Delivery Group and working groups.
 The DLUHC and Home Office teams are to be commended for patiently engaging with groups and organisations that were initially sceptical about the scheme.
-The CDG was able to work with groups that were taking the government to court on other asylum seeker programmes.
 The commitment to collaboration is one of the major strengths of the HFU initiative and must continue as we progress to the next stage of the scheme.